gavin-crowley/JavaScript/README.md

 It has application programming interfaces (APIs) for working with text, dates, regular expressions, standard data structures, and the Document Object Model (DOM).

 The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.

+In practice, the web browser or other runtime system provides JavaScript APIs for I/O.